ameroyer/reading-notes/_posts/few_shot_learning/2019-04-26-laso_label_set_operations_networks_for_multi_label_few_shot_learning.markdown

 Each LaSO network is a 3 or 4 layers standard *Multi-Layer Perceptron*.
 The training is done in two steps: First, the feature extractor is  *pretrained and fixed* (ResNet-34 or Inception v3 architecture), and then both the feature extractor and the LaSO model are jointly trained.
 The authors consider two experimental settings:

   * **MS-COCO:** The model is trained on 64 classes, while the 16 remaining ones are kept unseen. **First**, they evaluate the semantic accuracy of the label set operation networks: i.e., *do they actually capture the targeted operation* ?
 It seems to be the case for the intersection and union operations, as the retrieval accuracy is as good as the one achieved on the standard dataset (no manipulation).
-However, performance of the subtraction network or on the unseen classes are less impressive. **Second,** they evaluate the model for few-shot learning on the *unseen categories*.
+However, performance of the subtraction network or on the unseen classes are less convincing. **Second,** they evaluate the model for few-shot learning on the *unseen categories*.
 The proposed method outperforms a few existing baselines on this task. *Note that*, in order to evaluate the model on the unseen categories, they separately train a 16-way classifier on them, used for evaluation.
-This seems potentially biased as it means the model can not confuse them with already seen classes, which would be a likely source of errors.
+This is a standard metric in domain generalization, but it means the model can not confuse them with already seen classes, which would be a likely source of errors.

   * **CelebA:** In this case, the multi-label information comes from face attributes.
 In this setting, they only evaluate the ability of the label set networks to capture their respective set operation.
 Results are a bit mitigated, as was the case for MS-COCO; only the union operation seems to be really well captured.